go-kata/kinit/README.md

 ### Declared functions

-Declared functions will be called only when the global container starts runs *functors* at the first time.
+Declared functions will be called only when the global container runs *functors* at the first time.
 It's useful for libraries which may not perform container filling up operations if their entities just used manually.

 To declare a function use `kinit.Declare` and `kinit.DeclareErrorProne` methods: